StuddyBuddy-Online-Tuition/dashboard/README.md

 # StudyBuddy - Student Management Dashboard

-This is a student management dashboard for StudyBuddy, a fictional tutoring company.
+This is a student management dashboard for StudyBuddy, a tutoring company.
 It allows administrators to manage students, subjects, and finances.

 ## Features